PatrickJS/PatrickJS-starter/README.md

 ```

 # TypeScript
-> To take full advantage of TypeScript with autocomplete install it and use an editor with the correct TypeScript plugins
+> To take full advantage of TypeScript with autocomplete you would have to install it globally and use an editor with the correct TypeScript plugins.

 ## Use latest TypeScript compiler
 TypeScript 1.5 beta includes everything you need.
 Make sure to upgrade, even if you installed TypeScript previously.